 Trying to sort through the hundreds of woks that are available can be overwhelming so it is important to keep the following basics in mind to ensure that you make the right purchase for you.
 Here are some of the basic things that you should know when looking to buy a wok for your kitchen.

 There are three common ways that a wok is constructed and each has its value and importance depending on what type of cooking you will be doing and how well they will fit into your budget.

-Hammered – Traditional construction method where metal is hammered into groves along the edges to aid in food distribution for cooking large volumes.
+Hammered – Traditional construction method where metal is hammered into groves along the edges to aid in the food distribution for cooking large volumes.
 Very expensive and more appropriate for commercial type cooking.
 This type of wok does not come with a flat bottom for hob cooking.

 Spun Metal – Metal worked on a lathe with small creased indents along the sides to help with food distribution.
 Made with heavy gauge metals and is available with a flat bottom and side handles.
-This is a medium range wok that is fairly affordable.
+This is a medium-range wok that is fairly affordable.